-We are working with GreaterLondon Authority and the ElectoralCommission to make sure people in London know about changes to how they vote.
+We are working with GreaterLondon Authority and the ElectoralCommission to make sure people in London know about some changes that have been made in the last year to how they can vote.

-and stand up for people who live in London.
+Greater London Authority speak and stand up for people who live in London.
 Greater London Authority is based at London City Hall.